pisv/gethandly.wiki-playground/Step-Two.md

 # Step Two: The Rest of the Model

 [[Step One]] has left us with the basics of a model.
-We have the two-level hierarchy of `FooModel` containing `FooProject`s and some resource delta processing for keeping the model up-to-date.
+We have a two-level hierarchy of `FooModel` containing `FooProject`s and some resource delta processing for keeping the model up-to-date.
-We will use that basic model as a starting point for this step, where we will get to *source elements* and build a complete *code model* for the Foo language, from the workspace root level down to variables and functions inside Foo files.
+We will use it as a starting point for this step, where we will build a complete *code model* for the Foo language, from the workspace root level down to structural elements inside source files.
 The complete source code for this step of the running example is available in the [Step Two repository] (https://github.com/pisv/gethandly.2nd).

-Recall that in Handly, every model element is an instance of `IHandle`.
+Recall that every model element in Handly is an instance of `IHandle`.
 This interface is specialized with `ISourceElement` for representing source elements, which is further specialized with `ISourceFile` and `ISourceConstruct` for representing source files and their structural